aheinzel/OpenspecimenInstaller/old/v5.2/README.md

 * mySQL is reconfigure to force the use of lower case table names (this could potentially brake existing application)
 * tomcat is reconfigured to use 2GB heap space
 * mySQL connector is deployed on tomcat as common library
 * the installer attempts to automatically download the mySQL connector from mysql.com.
-In case the zip archive is no longer available the MYSQL_CONNECTOR_* shell variables must be to be adapted.
+In case the zip archive is no longer available the MYSQL_CONNECTOR_* shell variables must be adapted.